Chart Color Schemes

 Watsonia is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Watsonia, as per the latest Census, consisted of 91.0% houses and 9.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Melbourne metro's 76.0% houses and 24.0% other dwellings.
-Home ownership in Watsonia was at 38.5%, similar to Melbourne metro's level, with the rest of dwellings either mortgaged (38.4%) or rented (23.2%).
-The median monthly mortgage repayment in the area was $2,037, lower than Melbourne metro's average of $2,167.
-Meanwhile, the median weekly rent figure was recorded at $390, compared to Melbourne metro's $399.
-Nationally, Watsonia's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Watsonia's dwelling structures, as per the latest Census, consisted of 91.0% houses and 9.0% other dwellings.
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Watsonia stood at 38.5%, with mortgaged dwellings at 38.4% and rented ones at 23.2%.
+The median monthly mortgage repayment was $2,037, surpassing Melbourne metro's average of $2,000.
+The median weekly rent in Watsonia was recorded at $390, aligning with Melbourne metro's figure.
+Nationally, Watsonia's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing